lab-oak/oak/README.md

 # Building

+Note: Libpkmn currently fails to build with the latest Zig.
+Use the official v0.11 release

 Must have Cmake and a Zig compiler installed.
 The script below clones the repo, builds the lipkmn libraries, and compiles the various programs in the `/src` directory

 ```